nervetattoo/jquery-autosave/readme.md

   * **changed** _String_
     This event is triggered whenever an input value changes ("change" event is fired) on the form containing that input.
 It can be bound to if you need to be notified whenever an input value changes.
   * **modified** _String_
-    This event is triggered whenever an input value is modified ("keyup" event is fired) on the form containing that input.
+    This event is triggered whenever an input value is modified ("input" or "keyup" event is fired) on the form containing that input.
 It can be bound to if you need to be notified whenever an input value is modified.
-* **classes** _Object_
-  Contains a set of key/value pairs that allow yout o chang the name of classes used within the plugin.
-Keep in mind that these classes will be namespaced on initialization like: "namespace-className"
-  * **ignore** _String_
-    Inputs with this class name will be ignored by the plugin when gathering data.

 ## Default Behavior